FAQ

 Mentors are hand-picked for their ability as performers and teachers, but also for other qualities that are important to the mission of the Festival: the ability to balance life and work, entrepreneurship, and a great joy in playing and teaching.

 Apprentices are selected by the mentors through a competitive application process.
-Please visit the For Musicians section of this website for more information about the application process.
+Please visit the Musicians section of this website for more information about the application process.

 Close all open tabs